Descant: 12th-century Aquitanian polyphony

 Examples of this can be found in some of Léonin’s late 12th-century settings.
 These settings are often punctuated with passages in discant style, where both the tenor and upper voice move in modal rhythms, often the tenor part in mode 5 (two long notes) and the upper part in mode 1 (a long then short note).
 Therefore it is easier to imagine how discant style would have sounded, and we can make a guess as to how to recreate the settings.
 It is suggested by scholars such as Grout, that Léonin used this non-melismatic style in order to mirror the grandeur of Notre Dame Cathedral itself.

 Current research suggests that the word 'discantus' was formed with the intention of providing a separate term for a newly developed type of polyphony.
 If true, then it is ironic that the newer term, "discantus", ended up being applied to the older note-against-note style, while the older word "organum" was transferred to the more innovative style of florid-against-sustained-note polyphony.
 This may have been partly because the 12th century was an era that believed in progress, so that the more familiar "organum" was kept for the style then considered to be the most up-to-date.

 Discant in three or four voices

 The development of modal rhythms enabled the progression from two part discant style to three and four part discant style.
 This is because, only voices, confined to a set rhythm can be combined effectively to make a set phrase.
 This was mainly related to Pérotin, around 1200.
-The parts in these three and four past settings were not necessarily related to each other.
+The parts in these three and four part settings were not necessarily related to each other.
 Evidence suggests that the parts were either related to the tenor part, or composed independently.
 Either way, this formed the first ‘composition’, and provided a foundation for development, and a new style, conductus was developed from the three and four part discant ideas.